Angie-commits/google/README.md

 # What Happens When You type google.com and Click Search / Press Enter

-This document provides a detailed breakdown of the steps your browser and network take when you type google.com* and click the *Search* / *enter* button.
+This summary provides a detailed breakdown of the steps the browser and network take when one types google.com* and click the *Search* / *enter* button.

 ## 1. Entering the Query:google.com